ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 save
 ```

-### Apply Firewall Rules to Zones
+### Applying Firewall Rules to Zones

-We will now apply the firewall rules to the communication between zones.
+Apply the firewall rules to the communication between zones.
 Use the following commands in configure mode:

 ```
 set zone-policy zone OUTSIDE from MGMT firewall name INSIDE2OUTSIDE set zone-policy zone OUTSIDE from VMACCESS firewall name INSIDE2OUTSIDE